-- 1. Describe the use of dental cements as a

-- luting agent

-- base

-- liner

-- restorative material

-- temporary restoration

-- periodontal pack

-- temporary cement

-- cavity varnish

-- Explain the importance of adhesion and microleakage to the clinical use of a dental cement. - 3.
-Discuss the difference between a base and liner. - 4.
+- 1. Describe the use of dental cements as a - Luting agent - Base - Liner - Restorative material - Temporary restoration - Periodontal pack - Temporary cement - Cavity varnish - Explain the importance of adhesion and microleakage to the clinical use of a dental cement. - 3.
+Discuss the difference between a base and a liner. - 4.
 Describe the use of a cavity varnish or cavity sealer. - 5.
 Describe the properties of the component liquids and powders of dental cements. - 6.
 Explain the setting reaction of a typical dental cement. - 7.
-Based on the properties of the liquid and powder, discuss the properties of - ZOE - zinc phosphate cement - polycyrboxylate cement - glass ionomer cement - calcium hydroxide - 8.
+Based on the properties of the liquid and powder, discuss the properties of - Zinc oxide-eugenol (ZOE) cement - Zinc phosphate cement - Polycarboxylate cement - Glass ionomer cement - Calcium hydroxide base - 8.
 Discuss the mixing process for cements, bases, and liners. - 9.
-Describe or define the key words and phrases found in the text or in the lecture.

-F. Unit VII.
-Amalgam and Other Direct Metallic Restorative Materials

-- 1. Differentiate between an amalgam alloy and a dental amalgam. - 2.
+Describe or define the key words and phrases found in the text or in the lecture. - G. Unit VII.
+Amalgam and Other Direct Metallic Restorative Materials - 1.
+Differentiate between an amalgam alloy and a dental amalgam. - 2.
 Discuss the principle of cavity preparation for an amalgam preparation. - 3.
 Discuss the composition of conventional and high-copper dental amalgams. - 4.
-Describe the function of the major elements of an dental amalgam. - 5.
+Describe the function of the major elements of a dental amalgam. - 5.
 Discuss the self-sealing properties of an amalgam. - 6.
-Describe the following particle shapes: - lathe cut - spherical - blend or admix - 7.
-Describe the effect of moisture contamination. - 8.
+Describe the following particle shapes of amalgam alloy particles: - Lathe cut - Spherical - Blend or admix - Describe the effect of moisture contamination on amalgams. - 8.
 Explain the trituration and setting processes. - 9.
 Describe the reactions involved in both conventional and high-copper amalgams. - 10.
 Discuss the composition, relative strength, and corrosion resistance for amalgam. - 11.
 Discuss acceptable mercury hygiene practices. - 12.
 Discuss the manipulation of dental amalgam. - 13.
-Describe or define the key words and phrases found in the text or in the lecture.

-G. Unit VIII.
-Adhesive Materials

-- 1. Describe an adhesive material. - 2.
+Describe or define the key words and phrases found in the text or in the lecture. - H. Unit VIII.
+Adhesive Materials - 1.
+Describe an adhesive material. - 2.
 Explain the difference between micromechanical bonding and macromechanical bonding. - 3.
-Discuss the benefits of restorations that ate bonded to tooth structure. - 4.
-Compare the differences of the microanatomy of enamel and dentin regarding etching and bonding of the following: - ortho-phosphate acid - enamel tags - smear layer - primer - adhesive - 5.
-Discuss the early fallacies about dentin bonding and how research has changed current practices. - 6.
+Discuss the benefits of restorations that are bonded to tooth structure. - 4.
+Compare the differences of the microanatomy of enamel and dentin regarding etching and bonding of the following: - Orthophosphoric acid - Enamel tags

+- Smear layer - Primer - Adhesive - 5.
+Discuss the early fallacies about dentinal bonding and how research has changed current practices. - 6.
 Discuss the differences between glass ionomer cements and dentinal bonding agents. - 7.
 Describe or define the key words and phrases found in the text or in the lecture.

-.H.
-Unit IX.
+I. Unit IX.
 Direct Polymeric (Esthetic) Restorative Materials